sebastianreinig/agent_news/README.md

 - Improve subpage filtering to avoid irrelevant links.
 - Introduce error handling for complex webpage structures.

+## Disclaimer
+Important: Always ensure you have the right to scrape and process content from any webpage.
+Many websites prohibit web scraping in their terms of service.
+Before using this tool, review the website’s terms and conditions and obtain explicit permission if necessary.
+Unauthorized scraping of websites may violate legal or ethical standards and can lead to penalties or legal action.
+Use this tool responsibly and in compliance with applicable laws and regulations.

 ## Credits

 This project was created using: